2020 PBA Tour season

-2020 is the first full PBA season under the new ownership of Bowlero Corporation, the world's largest operator of bowling centers.
-Bowlero's acquisition of the PBA was announced in September 2019.
+It was the first full PBA season under the new ownership of the Bowlero Corporation.

-All PBA Tour events were suspended in mid-March due to the COVID-19 pandemic.
-A limited return to competition began on June 6.
-Due to cancellations of the USBC Masters, the PBA Summer Swing and all international events, the 2020 PBA season had only 14 title events (13 singles events and one doubles event) versus 29 title events in 2019.
+All events were suspended mid-March due to the COVID-19 pandemic.
+A limited return to competition started on June 6.
+Due to cancellations, only fourteen title events (thirteen singles and one doubles) were held in 2020 (versus twenty-nine in 2019).

 Media rights

 All announced 2020 PBA Tour events (through June) are broadcast on Fox Sports channels, with a commitment for 24 first-run broadcasts on FS1 and five broadcasts on Fox network affiliates.
 Prize funds for the events on the Fox Sports calendar have increased $400,000 over 2019, with two major championships (PBA Tournament of Champions and PBA World Championship) offering a $100,000 top prize in the new season.
 The PBA World Championship winner's share was later increased to $150,000.

 CBS Sports Network covered the PBA Tour Finals in July, as it has since the tournament's inception in 2017.